Markéta Irglová: Personal life

 Irglová began taking piano lessons at age seven and started playing guitar when she was eight.
-Her parents organized a music festival in Czechia and booked the Frames, Glen Hansard's band, which is how she first met him, in 2004, at the age of 16.
+Her parents organised a music festival in Czechia and hired the Frames, Glen Hansard's band, where she first met him, in 2001, at the age of 13.
 Hansard played a large part not only in her development as an artist and songwriter but also in launching her career.
-They began a romantic relationship during the filming of Once and broke up in 2009.
-The aftermath of both Once and their relationship is caught in the 2011 documentary film The Swell Season.
+They began a romantic relationship during the filming of Once and separated in 2009.
+The aftermath of both Once and their relationship is the subject of the 2011 documentary film The Swell Season.

 Irglová was married to Tim Iseler from 2011 to 2012.

 In 2012, she moved to Reykjavík, Iceland, where she met music producer Sturla Míó Þórisson while recording Anar.
-They later married and have three children together.
+They married in 2019 and have three children together.
 Irglová speaks fluent Icelandic and is a dual citizen of Czechia and Iceland.